 Momine Khatun Mausoleum: the jewel of Nakhchivan

 In the city of Nakhchivan stands a tapering ten-sided tower covered in intricate brick geometry — the Momine Khatun Mausoleum.
 Built in the 12th century, it is one of the masterpieces of medieval architecture in the whole Caucasus, and it introduces travelers to a name every fan of Azerbaijani heritage should know: Ajami Nakhchivani.
+Most people who make the trip out to the exclave remember this monument as the single image that stays with them, and it's the natural first stop on any Nakhchivan visit.

 The mausoleum and its architect